A Higgs category for the cluster variety of triples of flags: The morphism category and its relative Calabi--Yau completion

 we can associate the (relative) cluster category $\cc$, which is $\Hom$-finite and triangulated, and the Higgs category $\ch\subseteq \cc$, which is extension-closed in $\cc$ and therefore carries a canonical extriangulated structure \cite{NakaokaPalu19}.
 In more detail, let us call an object of $\Ga$ frozen if it is a sum of images of objects in $\cb$.
 Then the cluster category $\cc$ is obtained as the quotient of the perfect derived category $\per(\Ga)$ by the thick subcategory generated by the simple quotients of the dg $\Ga$-modules $H^0(\Ga(?,P)$, where $P$ is frozen.
 An object $X\in\cc$ belongs to the Higgs category $\ch\subseteq \cc$ if and only if we have

 for all $i>0$ and all objects represented by frozen objects of $\Ga$.
-These are in fact precisely the projective--injective objects of the Higgs category (considered as an extriangulated category) and the condition~\ref{eq: gp-cond} is necessary because $\cc$ identifies with the derived category of (the dg enhancement) of $\ch$ by Prop.~3.32 of \cite{Chen24b}.
+These are in fact precisely the \red{projective-injective} objects of the Higgs category (considered as an extriangulated category) and the condition~\ref{eq: gp-cond} is necessary because $\cc$ identifies with the derived category of (the dg enhancement) of $\ch$ by Prop.~3.32 of \cite{Chen24b}.